-Diana came to Friends Homes in 2005 after having been an active volunteer in the community while her mother-in-law lived here.
+Diana came to Friends Homes in 2005 after having been an active volunteer in the community while her mother-in-law lived here years earlier.
 “I was the dog lady,” she jokes, referring to her frequent stints as the community’s dog walker.

 Growing up in the Midwest, Diana’s parents were both teachers and encouraged Diana’s creativity from an early age.
 Although, it wasn’t until junior high school that she took her first formal art class.
 She continued to pursue her craft, taking summer courses at the Art Institute of Chicago and majoring in art at DePauw University in Indiana.
 She later earned her master’s degree in education from the Teachers College of Boston (now part of the University of Massachusetts Boston).

-Diana brought her passion for art to elementary school classrooms as a teacher, including in the Greensboro area, where she has lived since 1970.
+Diana brought her passion for art to elementary school classrooms as a teacher in the Triad.
 “I saw myself not as an artist, but an educator,” she says.
 “It wasn’t just (about creating) pretty pictures… but about expressing their feelings.
 Art is very important for that.
 So many things don’t involve children like art can.”